Sunday, October 17, 2010

 Marsha's Pumpkin Chocolate Chip Cookies

 Using my two-inch cookie scoop made the perfect sized cookies, baking 12 to a sheet.
 They also make for a smoother appearance on the top of the cookies, as opposed to using a couple of regular spoons to portion the dough.
 (Compare the above images from different batches.)
-Scooping the batter this way made a total of about 36 cookies, or three full cookie sheets.
+Scooping the batter for a double batch this way made a total of about 36-40 cookies, or three full cookie sheets or more.

 No comments: